anthonysnyder/postarr/README.md

 docker-compose up -d
 ```
 ##	4. Access the Application:
-Open your browser and go to http://localhost:5000 or your NAS IP to start using Posterr.
+Open your browser and go to http://localhost:5000 or your NAS IP to start using Postarr.

 ## Slack Integration (Optional)